 Most beginners are not using a CDN provider for their blog.

-There are so many free and premium CDN providers are in the market like Cloudflare, MaxCDN, KeyCDN, etc. CDN stands for Content Delivery Network.
+Many free and premium CDN providers are in the market like Cloudflare, MaxCDN, KeyCDN, etc. CDN stands for Content Delivery Network.

 If you are interested in improving your website speed and performance, you might want to start using it.